Key takeaways from the fourth night of the Democratic National Convention

 More than 40,200 Palestinians have been killed as a result of Israel’s war in the enclave, and some human rights experts have raised the alarm over the possibility of genocide and famine.

-But frustration reached a peak on Thursday, as organisers made a final push to ensure a Palestinian American voice could be featured on the convention stage.
+But frustration reached a peak on Thursday, as organisers made a last, unsuccessful push to ensure a Palestinian American voice could be featured on the convention stage.

 The night before, the Democratic National Committee had rejected an appeal to include a Palestinian American speaker in its final lineup on Thursday.